 Coastal North Otago

-Just ten minutes south of Oamaru, Maheno is known for its collection of charming churches and Clarks Mill - a historic flour mill with a labyrinth of early machinery still intact inside.
-From Maheno, visitors can take a winding inland route through farmland to Livingstone, Danseys Pass, Duntroon or the Waitaki Valley.
-Alternatively, visitors can sneak out to the seaside town of Kakanui, or journey on south via SH1.
+From Maheno, visitors can take a winding inland route to Livingstone, Danseys Pass or Duntroon.
+Alternatively, visitors can veer out to the seaside town of Kakanui, or journey on south to Herbert.

 Herbert is a pleasant little village situated on sunny sheltered hills around 20 minutes from Oamaru.

 Pop into the interesting second-hand store on the main road or head to Glencoe Campsite - a lovely DOC managed space surrounded by bush with the river running below.
 Camp Iona is another option for those staying in area, or head down the hill to the Herbert Forest Camp Ground.